 Funding details: Tuition, fees, living allowance, and travel expenses to and from Oxford are made in direct payment to the college at Oxford and to the scholar

-Eligibility: Applicants for the American Rhodes Scholarship must have/be: seniors or recent alumni (age 18-23 on Oct 1 of the year of application); U.S. citizens, permanent residents (as long as the individual maintains and expects to maintain legal status as a lawful permanent resident), or those with DACA status (with confirmation documents); high academic achievement (A GPA of 3.7 is required, and 3.8 or above is common) with rigorous course selection and recognition in the major.
+Eligibility: Applicants for the American Rhodes Scholarship must have/be: upon entry to Oxford, under 25 years of age, or up to a maximum age of 28 years old if they have completed their first undergraduate degree within the last 2 years; U.S. citizens, permanent residents (as long as the individual maintains and expects to maintain legal status as a lawful permanent resident), or those with DACA status (with confirmation documents); high academic achievement (a GPA of 3.7 is required, and 3.8 or above is common) with rigorous course selection and recognition in the major.
+Reapplication: if unsuccessful in their first application, candidates may apply only once more within the U.S., though if eligible, the application may be in a different state within the U.S.

 Criteria for selection as stipulated in Mr. Rhodes’ will are that Scholars possess literary and scholastic attainments; energy to use their talents to the full, as exemplified by fondness for/success in sports or service involvement; truth, courage, devotion to duty, sympathy for and protection of the weak, kindliness, and unselfishness; moral force of character with instincts to lead and to take an interest in their fellow beings.